Pineapple and Coconut Margarita

 Here are the main ingredients needed to make this coconut drink:

-- Tequila: You can use coconut-flavored Tequila for the utmost coconut-y flavor or regular one.
+• Tequila: You can use coconut-flavored Tequila for the utmost coconut-y flavor or a regular one.
 Whatever you decide, make sure to use a good-quality one.

-- Pineapple Juice: I am using a “sugar-free” Pineapple juice for this recipe.
-You can use the juice from a fresh pineapple, canned, or buy 100% pineapple juice from your favorite grocer.
+• Pineapple Juice: I am using a "sugar-free" Pineapple juice for this recipe.
+You can use fresh pineapple juice, canned, or buy 100% pineapple juice from your favorite grocer.
 I love the Dole canned pineapple for its flavor and single-serving size.

-- Cream of coconut: The cream of coconut is what makes this drink super creamy, sweet, and nutty.
+• Cream of coconut: The cream of coconut makes this drink super creamy, sweet, and nutty.
 Shake vigorously before serving.

-- Grand Mariner: The Grand Mariner adds a hint of bitterness, thanks to the added cognac and bitter orange flavors.
+• Grand Mariner: The Grand Mariner adds a hint of bitterness thanks to cognac and bitter orange flavors.

 Please refer to the recipe card for the exact measurements.